African serval kitten Chili arrived in November of 2019, along with his mother Ava and siblings Bell and Jalapeno (Hal).

 The servals were kept in RV trailers.
 They were exposed to high levels of ammonia from urine, had litter boxes overflowing with feces, didn’t have proper ventilation or access to water.
 The RVs became very hot and the windows were covered so these poor servals didn’t even have natural light.

 Online sales of exotic animals can be deceitful.
 When transactions are online and cats are shipped or delivered, buyers never visit the breeder’s property to see the true horror these cats endure.

 Authorities began an investigation when they received a complaint from a buyer that the kitten she’d purchased had a broken pelvis, two broken legs, and an issue with the sternum, likely from over-breeding and in-breeding.
 There were reports from others their kittens were dying before even reaching their second birthdays.

-As soon as I was contacted about this case, I began helping authorities with placement and the endless paperwork involved with an international rescue.
+As soon as we were contacted about this case, we began helping authorities with placement and the endless paperwork involved with an international rescue.
 These poor cats had already been through so much.
-I wanted to assure they’d have a chance to live out their lives wild at heart at good sanctuaries.
+We wanted to assure they’d have a chance to live out their lives wild at heart at good sanctuaries.

-Whatever issues Ava’s kittens may have, I know you’ll help us give them the care they need….just as you’ve done with so many other special needs rescues we’ve taken in.
+Whatever issues Ava’s kittens may have, we know you’ll help us give them the care they need….just as you’ve done with so many other special needs rescues we’ve taken in.

 The kittens have been named after peppers since they have such hissy, spicy personalities.
 Just like servals in the wild.
 And that’s just the way we like to see exotic cats!